-Statement of Understanding
+Statement of Understanding\

-I,, h policies and procedures of the Midwifery Handbook. ave read and completely understand the Education Program as delineated in this of Health Related Professions and the State Medical Center as identified in the SUNY Do I understand that I must comply with these dures, rules, and regulations of the College e University of New York (SUNY) Downstate ownstate Medical Center Student Handbook. policies in every way.
-I further understand in disciplinary actions against me including t, the policies in this new Midwifery Program sion of the SUNY Downstate Medical Center the previous handbooks.
+1, , have read and completely understand the //didwifery Program as delineated in this policies and procedures of the Mandbook. didwifery Program as delineated in this of Health Related Professions and Medical Center as identified in the I understand that I must comply w es, procedures, rules, and regulations of the College the State University of New York (SUNY) Downstate SUNY Downstate Medical Center Student Handbook.
+With these policies in every way.
+I further understand may result in disciplinary actions against me including m. ng student, the policies in this new Midwifery Program ecent version of the SUNY Downstate Medical Center policies of the previous handbooks.
 Student's signature Date

-After reading the above statement, please print, sign, and return it to one of the faculty or to the Program Administrator by the third Tuesday in September.
-This document will be maintained as part of your record in the Midwifery Education Program.
+\ After reading the above statement, please print, sign, and return it to one of the faculty or to the Program Administrator by the third Tuesday in September.
+This document will be maintained as part of your record in the Midwifery Program.